+Mathematical Statistics, MA 486/586-4A Spring 2005

+Class meets Tuesdays and Thursdays 3:30pm-4:45pm in Room 124 CB15

+Instructor: Dr. Nikolai Chernov

+Office: 492 A Campbell Hall, ph.
+934-2154 or 934-8613

+Office hours: Tuesdays and Thursdays 2-3pm (tentative), and by appointment

+E-mail: chernov@math.uab.edu

-Mathematical Statistics, MA 486-1E Spring 2004 Class meets Mondays, Wednesdays, Fridays 12:20pm-1:10pm in Room 102 CB15 Instructor: Dr. Nikolai Chernov Office: 492 A Campbell Hall, ph.
-934-2154 or 934-8613 Office hours: Mondays and Fridays, 10-11am, and by appointment E-mail: chernov@math.uab.edu Text: Hoggs & Tanis The Probability and Statistical Inference, 6th Ed.
+Text: Hoggs & Tanis The Probability and Statistical Inference, 6th Ed.

 Grading policy:

+Computer Project 10%

+Homework or an extra Computer Project 10%

+Midterm I (February 10) 25%

+Midterm II (March 10) 25%

+Final (April 28, 4:15-6:45) 30%

-Computer Project 10% Homework or an extra Computer Project 10% Midterm I (February 6) 25% Midterm II (March 12) 25% Final (May 3, 10:45-1:15) 30% Computer Projects: each student needs to do one computer project during the term.
+Computer Projects: each student needs to do one computer project during the term.
 You can select a project from the list offered by the instructor or offer one of your own.
-The project must be approved by the instructor before you do it.
+But the project must be approved by the instructor before you do it.
 Only one student can work on each project!
 You can do projects in the computer lab (CB 112) by using MATLAB, Statistical Toolbox.
 To use another software, you need the instructor's permission.
 Projects can be submitted any time before the final exam, and may be resubmitted after being graded, for full credit.

-Homework: Problems will be assigned weekly on Mondays, unless announced otherwise.
-Homework will be due the next Monday after assignment.
+Homework: Problems will be assigned weekly on Tuesdays, unless announced otherwise.
+Homework will be due the next Tuesday after assignment.
 Corrected and graded homework will be returned in the next class meeting.
 One (lowest) homework score will be dropped.
 Half credit is given for late homework.
 You can use any software (including MATLAB) for solving homework problems.
 Instead of doing homework, you can opt for an extra computer project.

 To 586 students: You are taking this course at a graduate level!
 You will be given extra, more difficult, assignments periodically.
-Those extra assignments will make 15% of your course grade, the undergraduate work will count for 85%.
-The 586 problems can be submitted any time before the final exam, and may be resubmitted after being graded for full credit.
+Unlike regular homework assignments, those extra assignments are mandatory.
+The extra assignments will make 15% of your course grade, the rest will count for 85%.
+The 586-level problems can be turned in any time before (or on) the final exam.
+The 586-level problems can be resubmitted after being graded for full credit.
+You need to do 90% of the 586-level problems to get full credit for this part of the course.

 All tests in this course are open-book and open-notes.
 You may use a calculator, and you may actually need one.

 Welcome to MA 486 and best of luck to you all.

-Syllabus: Simulation, Display of data, Point estimation, Sufficient statistics, Rao-Cramer bounds, Confidence Intervals, Tests for binomials, Tests for normals, Goodness-of-fit test, Contingency tables, Two factor analysis, Regression, Order statistics, Non-parametric methods: Wicoxon test, Run test, Kolmogorov-Smirnov test.
+Syllabus: Display of data, Simulation, Point estimation, Confidence Intervals, Sufficient statistics, Rao-Cramer bound, Tests for binomials, Tests for normals, Goodness-of-fit test, Contingency tables, Two factor analysis, Regression, Order statistics, Nonparametric methods: Wicoxon test, Run test, Kolmogorov-Smirnov test.

 The syllabus is tentative, some changes are possible.